Erigeron strigosus: Distribution and habitat

 Erigeron strigosus var. calcicola is found in the central basin of Tennessee, northwest Georgia, northern Alabama, and southwest/central Kentucky.
 It grows in limestone glades.

 Erigeron strigosus var. dolomiticola is endemic to Bibb County, Alabama, and grows in calcareous glades.

 E. strigosus var. strigosus is distributed widely in North America and is found in disturbed areas, such as along roadsides, and open woodlands.

 E. strigosus var. septentrionalis is also found throughout much of North America and grows on roadsides and in other disturbed areas.

 Pollen

-Erigeron strigosus repoduces asexually and sexually in the southeastern United States.
+Erigeron strigosus reproduces asexually and sexually in the southeastern United States.
 Pollen of Erigeron strigosus has been studied, larger higher quality pollen grains are typically sexual and smaller lower quality pollen grains are apomictic.
-Large pollen grains of Erigeron strigosus are have more variable size which implies more sexual than asexual reproduction.
+Large pollen grains of Erigeron strigosus have more variable size which implies more sexual than asexual reproduction.

 Invasive

 This species is native to eastern and central North America but has become invasive in parts of Asia and Europe.
 Erigeron strigosus was falsely identified as E. annuus in China because as foreign species they were not well known.
 It was also observed as a common invasive in Poland and forms hybrids with Erigeron annuus, two cytotypes of Erigeron strigosus were reported, a triploid (3n=27 and 4n=36) and hexaploid form.
 It is able to easily adapt to new regions and cross with closely related species.
 The family and genus Erigeron was found to have high taxonomic diversity within Russia and Europe, novel hybrids, contributes to the invasiveness of the species.